18F/18f.gsa.gov/content/posts/2016-05-17-reimagining-federal-websites-with-the-draft-us-web-design-standards.md

 **MK: What improvements/changes to the standards would have made this easier to do?**

-**AM:** I'd like to see the the visual standards expanded.
+**AM:** I'd like to see the visual standards expanded.
 I know it pays to keep them high-level and broad, to allow others to create branches specific to their agency or application, but for groups that haven't got the resources to develop their own pattern library, it would help to